Grace Ackerman

 Returning to Korea and Supporting the US Veterans

-Grace Ackerman was told by her husband, Bruce Ackerman, about the poor conditions in Korea during the war with mud paths, dirt roads, and huts.
-While visiting Korea during a church trip, she was able to see their new beautiful churches and the teenagers who were so courteous.
-As part of the Auxiliary, Grace Ackerman helps the veteran community by adopting a floor at the local veterans' hospital to make food, send gifts, and play bingo.
+Grace Ackerman learned from her husband, Bruce Ackerman, about the poor conditions in Korea during the war, characterized by muddy paths, dirt roads, and makeshift huts.
+During a church trip to Korea, she had the opportunity to see the beautiful new churches and meet the courteous teenagers there.
+As a member of the Auxiliary, Grace supports the veteran community by adopting a floor at the local veterans' hospital, where she prepares food, sends gifts, and plays bingo with the veterans.

 Share YouTube: